• Home

 Cakes

-Spiced Pumpkin Cake with Cream Cheese Frosting
+Spiced Pumpkin Layer Cake with Cream Cheese Frosting

-Jump to Recipe Print Recipe
+Jump to Recipe

-Deliciously moist cake with the subtle flavour of pumpkin and spices covered in soft cream cheese frosting – this Spiced Pumpkin Cake with Cream Cheese Frosting will become a new favourite.
+A deliciously moist cake with pumpkin spices and pumpkin puree covered in soft cream cheese frosting – this simple but stunning Spiced Pumpkin Layer Cake will become your new favourite.

-Have you had pumpkin cake before?
+Have you eaten pumpkin cake before?

 Pumpkin has always been popular in America for Thanksgiving which is how I first came across it in baking.
 An American friend I used to work with brought in her Pumpkin Cake Bars that she always makes for Thanksgiving.